 If you are searching for breast explant information, you are likely looking for clear answers about breast implant removal, what happens to the capsule, and what recovery really looks like.
-This guide explains the options in plain language, including when capsulectomy may be recommended, what “en bloc” means, and how to plan your next step with a board-certified plastic surgeon in Metro Detroit.
+This guide explains the options in plain language, and how to plan your next steps with Dr. Amy DeRosa

 Quick links: Breast Implant Removal / Explantation | Schedule a Consultation | About Dr. Amy DeRosa | Financing | FAQs | Patient Forms | Reviews